abdllhbyrktr/TurkishDictionary/README.md

 It is an extension to translate selected or clicked(double) text on any websites.

-Supported languages: English, Turkish, Russian, German, Spanish and French.
+Supported languages: English, Turkish, Russian, German, Spanish, French and Chinese.

-Supported web sites: Tureng, Wordreference.com, Dictionary.com, Yandex.Translate, TDK, Abbyy and Sozluk.net.
+Supported web sites: Tureng, Wordreference.com, Dictionary.com, Yandex.Translate, TDK, Abbyy Lingvo, Sozluk.net and Dict.cn.

 Extension Pages
 ---------------